pjechris/CohesionKit/README.md

 ### Storing vs Updating

-For now we only focused on `identityMap.store` but CohesionKit comes with another method to store data: `identityMap.update`.
+For now we only focused on `entityStore.store` but CohesionKit comes with another method to store data: `entityStore.update`.

 Sometimes both can be used but they each have a different purpose: